-Leadership Competencies and How to Develop Them
+Leadership Competencies and How to Develop Them?

-Social Intelligence (SI)
+1. Social Intelligence (SI)

-How to develop social intelligence?
+How to develop Social Intelligence?

-Interpersonal skills might be viewed as a “subset of social intelligence”.
-However, they form an aspect of social effectiveness that is more relationship-oriented.
-The soft skills of leadership that is often spoken about are represented in the best way by the interpersonal skills.
+Interpersonal skills, also known as a “subset of social intelligence, “form a more relationship-oriented aspect of social effectiveness.
+The soft skills of leadership are often represented best by interpersonal skills.

 How to develop interpersonal skills?

-Emotional Intelligence / Skills (EI)
+3. Emotional Intelligence / Skills (EI)